 1. Core Key Technologies

 Narrow-band LED Insect Traps: The usage parameters are the same as those for the gray inchworm and tea inchworm green precision prevention and control technology model.
-Yellow-red Dual-color Insect-attracting Boards: After spring tea pruning, 375 insect-attracting boards are evenly distributed per hectare.
+Yellow-red Dual-color Insect-attracting Boards: After spring tea Pruning, 375 insect-attracting boards are evenly distributed per hectare.
 The boards face parallel to the rows of tea plants, with the lower edge located 20 cm above the plants.
 They remain in place for 2-3 weeks.
 After removal, handle the boards properly to avoid contaminating the tea garden environment.

 2. Emergency Control Techniques

 In June-July and September-October, the peak periods for the tea tiny green leafhopper, monitor field pest populations closely.
-When pest numbers reach the control threshold (six nymphs per 100 leaves for summer tea or 12 nymphs per 100 leaves for ), spray efficient and low water-soluble chemical pesticides such as indoxacarb, chlorfenapyr, triflumezopyrim, or flonicamid.
+When pest numbers reach the control threshold (six nymphs per 100 leaves for summer tea or 12 nymphs per 100 leaves for Autumn Tea), spray efficient and low water-soluble chemical pesticides such as indoxacarb, chlorfenapyr, triflumezopyrim, or flonicamid.
 Organic tea gardens can use botanical pesticides like natural pyrethrins, saponins, or azadirachtin either alone or in combination.
 Pay attention to alternating between pesticides with different modes of action and following the recommended safety intervals for harvesting.

 III.
 Application of the Green Precision Prevention and Control Technology Model for Tea Garden Pests